serkansulun/serkansulun.github.io/_posts/2023-8-8-emotion4midi.md

 style: mid
 ---

-Our paper "Emotion4MIDI: a Lyrics-based Emotion-Labeled Symbolic Music Dataset" has been accepted to 2023 EPIA Conference on Artificial Intelligence.
+Our paper "Emotion4MIDI: a Lyrics-based Emotion-Labeled Symbolic Music Dataset" has been accepted to 2023 EPIA Conference on Artificial Intelligence (EPIA 2023), which took place in the beautiful Azores Islands in Portugal.

 [Paper](https://arxiv.org/abs/2307.14783)